pebakery/pebakery-docs/Commands/Deprecated.md

 ### System,RebuildVars

-While WB082 manual claims this command will refresh variables to use newer value, it just clear variables in real WB082.
+Different from its name implies, this command just clear variables in WB082.

-Currently PEBakery reset variables to default plugin variables.
+Currently PEBakery reset variables to default script variables.

 ### GetParam / PackParam